 To meet the qualifications for unemployment in Oklahoma, the first thing evaluated is how the applicant became separated from his or her job.
 The circumstances of the separation will determine whether or when the claimant may receive benefits.
 The petitioner may still be eligible for unemployment benefits if no work was available to them through no fault of their own as defined by Oklahoma law.

 Other possible examples would be if the unemployment insurance petitioner was forced to work in unsafe conditions or the employer failed to pay them fully for their work.
 The applicant may still be eligible for certain compelling personal reasons such as their own medical condition, to provide care to a family member, or if they are the victim of domestic violence or abuse.

 Regarding who qualifies for unemployment, if the former employee was fired because they lacked the skills to perform the job or were not a good fit, they may still be eligible for unemployment benefits.
 However, if an applicant was fired for “misconduct,” he or she will be disqualified from receiving benefits.

 Eligibility requirements for unemployment benefits in Oklahoma

 If the claimant is suffering from an illness or injury, he or she may be denied unemployment benefits until he or she is once again able to work.
-However, an applicant who has a disability and could work if provided a reasonable accommodation generally will be considered able to work.
+However, an applicant who has a disability and could work if provided reasonable accommodation generally will be considered able to work.

-Additionally, to claim unemployment benefits, the UI recipient must be “available” to work, which means there is nothing preventing him or her from accepting a new job.
-The following are examples of a petitioner being unavailable to work, and ineligible for benefits: he or she is unwilling to work certain hours or days; the candidate has no way to get to work; and his or her personal life limits the time available to work (this can include whether the claimant has does not have childcare arrangements).
+Additionally, in order to start the claiming process unemployment benefits, the UI recipient must be “available” to work, which means there is nothing preventing him or her from accepting a new job.
+The following are examples of a petitioner being unavailable to work and ineligible for benefits: he or she is unwilling to work certain hours or days, the candidate has no way to get to work, and his or her personal life limits the time available to work (this can include whether the claimant has does not have childcare arrangements).

-- If the applicant is registered with a union with a hiring hall, he or she must contact the hiring hall each week;
+- If the applicant is registered with a union with a hiring hall, he or she must contact the hiring hall each week.

 - If the applicant is on a temporary layoff and has a return-to-work date within eight weeks of the last day of work.

 One more stipulation on how to qualify for unemployment in Oklahoma states that the claimant must also register for work with Employment Services within seven days of filing an initial claim.
 This can be done online or by visiting the local Workforce Center, which offers staff assistance.